TytanRock/tytanrock.github.io/projects.md

 I have printed out the chess set and the settlers of catan board game using a personal 3d printer, using ABS and PLA filament respectively.

 ### Eagle
 I am also familiar with Autodesk Eagle.
 The biggest project for this would be my PCB that converts game arcades to retropie arcades.
-The PCB itself is simple, but includes rerouting a 20pin header and a simple audio amplifier to utilize the built in speakers for the arcade.
+The PCB itself is simple but includes rerouting a 20pin header and a simple audio amplifier to utilize the built in speakers for the arcade.
 Available [here](https://github.com/TytanRock/Eagle-Projects).